benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 Data Source import allows you to push offline data, such as cancelled orders and lead-to-revenue info, back to Adobe.

 To get the most out of this feature, make sure to capture an online transaction ID at the time of the online conversion.
-Then, you can batch upload offline data referencing that same transaction ID and the new data associates with the online activity related to that transaction.
+Then, you can batch upload offline data referencing that same transaction ID and the new data will associate itself with the online activity related to that transaction.

 ### Roll up/clean up dimension data using Classifications